grantcolley/dotnetwhat/README.md

             sb.Append(funcs[0]().ToString()); // closed variable evaluated when delegate is invoked sb.Append(funcs[1]().ToString()); // closed variable evaluated when delegate is invoked

+			// IMPORTANT -> because i++ is a post increment, i equals 2 after the for loop is finished.

             return sb.ToString(); // returns 22
         }
 ````